Create a bot

 Create a bot for Microsoft Teams

-Teams App Studio is a new tool that can help create your bot.
+Teams App Studio is a tool that can help create your bot, and an app package that references your bot.
 It also contains a React control library and configurable samples for cards.
 See Getting started with Teams App Studio.
 The steps that follow assume that you are hand configuring your bot and not using Teams App Studio.

 Create the bot using this link: https://dev.botframework.com/bots/new.
 Be sure to add Microsoft Teams as a channel from the featured channels list after creating your bot.
 Feel free to re-use any Microsoft App ID you generated if you've already created your app package/manifest.